 During the webinar Jeff mentioned an article that compared the difference between internal and external search.
 Access the article in full here.
 In addition, Jeff has provided us with an excellent visualization which looks like a Periodic Table of SEO Ranking Factors.
 It’s pretty cool – Check it out!

-The webinar was recorded in full (60 minutes) and is available below.
-In addition to the recording, there were a handful of questions asked by the live audience that were unable to be answered during the webinar.
+There were a handful of questions asked by the live audience that were unable to be answered during the webinar.
 I enlisted Jeff to help answer them.
 You can find them below.
 Thank you again to Jeff and Scott for an insightful webinar.

 Live Audience Questions: